cycle/docs/relation/refers-to.md

 Refers To relation is very similar to Belongs To but must be used in cases when multiple relations can exist to a related entity
 (including cyclic relations).
 Example: a user has many comments, the user refers to the last comment

-Entity will be persisted before related entity and then updated.
+> The entity will be persisted before related entity and then updated.

 ## Definition
 Using annotated extension: